catid/cuda_float_compress/README.md

 # Discussion

-If the data to compress has other features like low-rank structure, then applying SVD to the data before compression can be helpful.
+If the data to compress has other features like low-rank structure, then applying SVD (Singular Value Decomposition) to the data before compression can be helpful.
+An example of using SVD for compression is [here](https://timbaumann.info/svd-image-compression-demo/).
 This Python package does not implement SVD, but it is compatible with it.

-Some quantization approaches address ( such as the one described in https://arxiv.org/abs/2407.04480 ) accumulate the error in transmitted parameters and add the error back into the next communication round to compensate for the quantization error.
+Some quantization approaches, such as the one described [here](https://arxiv.org/abs/2407.04480), accumulate the error in transmitted parameters and add the error back into the next communication round to compensate for the quantization error.
 This Python package does not implement this idea, but it is compatible with it.

+# Limitations and Future Work

+Currently it only works for float32 tensors.
+I'd like to add support for FP16 once I start actually using this in my training scripts.
+Also it would make sense to add functionality to compress PyTorch model parameters of other types too like UINT64.
+For more general use-cases it would make sense to add a CPU version of the algorithm (one is provided in the `cpu_compress_test/` folder).

 # Credits